awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/_index.md

 ## Introduction

 AWS Well-Architected Framework Review is a constructive conversation about architectural decisions.
-One of the best ways to maximize the impact of the review is to be equipped with the data points of the preliminary review analysis.
-Once data is available for the review, the reviewer can specifically ask pillar-aligned questions and customers can authoritatively answer those questions based on the data.
-In this lab, we will focus on **cost optimization** review utilizing insights to support **Rightsizing** decision making to align the size of your service to your actual workload demand.
-This allows customer to see an immediate cost reduction benefit using insights from the data.
+One of the best ways to maximize the impact of the review is to be equipped with the preliminary review analysis data points.
+Once data is available for the review, the reviewer can specifically ask pillar-aligned questions, and customers can authoritatively answer those questions based on the data.
+In this lab, we will focus on **cost optimization** review utilizing insights to support **Rightsizing** decision-making to align the size of your service to your actual workload demand.
+This allows customers to see an immediate cost reduction benefit using insights from the data.
 The purpose of this lab is to walk you through one of many integration examples with Well-Architected Tool to conduct a data-driven Cost Optimization review using [AWS Cloud Financial Management Services](https://aws.amazon.com/aws-cost-management/).
 This lab enables you to automatically have cost optimization data that AWS Compute Optimizer and AWS Trusted Advisor analyzed for **COST 6** question in Cost Optimization Pillar as soon as you define a workload in Well-Architected Tool.

 ## Goals